-Calculate the diameter.
-If you are given the length or the width, then the diameter is the length or the width of the circle.
+The diameter is the same as the length or width of any circle.
 No further calculation is required.

-Calculate the diameter if you are given the radius.
-If you know the radius, multiply it by two to determine the diameter (diameter = 2 x radius).
+The radius is the length from the center of a circle to the edge.
+Therefore, if you know the radius, multiply it by two to determine the diameter (diameter = 2 x radius).

 If you know the circumference, you can divide the circumference by pi and this will be your diameter (diameter = circumference / pi).
 Pi is approximately rounded to 3.1416.